JW-abc123/Datathon-TM-210-/README.md

 : data exploration+analysis file

-: baseline classifier
+: baseline classifier to show all model that are trained based on cleaned data

-: training model file (xgb_opt.json)
+: xgb_opt.json for optimized model only

 : trained model weights